 Online Shopping & Entertainment

-The UOB Preferred Platinum Visa also earns a bonus 9 UNI$ for every S$5 spent on online shopping and entertainment, or 4 mpd in total.
+What’s slightly less well-known is that the UOB Preferred Platinum Visa also earns a bonus 9 UNI$ for every S$5 spent on online shopping and entertainment, or 4 mpd in total.

 The following categories are eligible: